epfl-dlab/GoogleTrendsAnchorBank/README.md

 ~~~python
 t = gtab.GTAB(my_path)
 ~~~
-This will create and initialize the directory structure of *my_path*.
+This will create and initialize the directory structure of `my_path`.

-To list the available G-TABs call:
+In order to list the available anchor banks, call:
 ~~~python
 t.list_gtabs()
 ~~~
-This will produce a list of the selectable anchorbanks.
-There are three included defaults, and the output should look like:
+This will produce a list of already-existing anchor banks from which you can select.
+There are three defaults included, and the output should look like this:
 ~~~
 Existing GTABs:
         google_anchorbank_geo=IT_timeframe=2019-11-28 2020-07-28.tsv